October 12, 2024

 In the fall of 1997, my wife, Betty, and I were contemplating a late autumn vacation.
 We wanted to go somewhere we had never been.
 Someplace exotic and, hopefully, warm.
 We had already been to five continents, so why not add Africa?
 We were keenly interested in history and so why not Egypt?

-We usually traveled on our own, but I could not wrap my tongue around Arabic and so we looked for a tour.
-We found a two-week one through Overseas Adventure Travel and settled on a departure date of November 25, returning December 9.
+We usually traveled on our own, but neither Betty nor I could not wrap our tongues around Arabic and so we looked for a tour.
+We found a two-week excursion through Overseas Adventure Travel and settled on a departure date of November 25, returning December 9.
 We applied for and received our visas, and were set to go.

 Double-click to read the gruesome